 Summary

-Most people looking to build their hamstrings jump straight to Romanian deadlifts or machine curls.
-Both are great — but both also require equipment, a hinge pattern, and some technique you might not have yet.
+Most people who want to build their hamstrings jump straight to Romanian deadlifts or machine curls.
+Both are great.
+Both also need equipment, a hinge pattern, and some technique you might not have yet.
 The iso ham raise skips all of that.
 You lie down, put your heels on a bench, and drive your hips up.
-That is the whole thing.
+That's the whole thing.

 Step-by-Step: How to Do an Iso Ham Raise

 1. Lie down on your back.
-Find a sturdy bench or chair about 12-18 inches high.
+Find a sturdy bench or chair about 12 to 18 inches high.
 Lie with your head on the floor and place both heels on top of the bench.
 Your knees should bend to about 90 degrees and your calves should roughly parallel the bench surface.

 2. Plant the heels.
 Drive your heels firmly into the bench.
-This is not optional — it creates the stable base your glutes and hamstrings will push off from.
+This is not optional.
+It creates the stable base your glutes and hamstrings will push off from.
 If the bench wobbles, move it.
+Coach Ty's cue: "Pretend you're trying to drag your heels back toward your butt without actually moving them.
+That's heel drive."

 3. Relax the arms.
 Keep your arms flat on the floor at your sides, palms down.
-They are there for balance, not lifting.
-Do not push through your hands.
+They're there for balance, not lifting.
+Don't push through your hands.

 4. Brace the core.
 Take a short breath into your belly and lightly tense your abs.
 Keep your eyes on the ceiling so your neck stays neutral.

 6. Squeeze and hold.
-At the top, squeeze your glutes like you are trying to crush a walnut between them.
-Hold for 1-2 seconds.
+At the top, squeeze your glutes like you're trying to crush a walnut between them.
+Hold for 1 to 2 seconds.
 This is where the iso in "iso ham raise" earns its name.

 7. Lower slowly.
-Take 2-3 seconds to return your hips to the floor.
-Resist gravity the whole way down — that eccentric portion is where a lot of the hamstring work actually happens.
+Take 2 to 3 seconds to return your hips to the floor.
+Resist gravity the whole way down.
+That eccentric portion is where a lot of the hamstring work actually happens.
 Inhale on the way down, exhale on the way up.

-Iso ham raise proper form with heels on bench, hips driven up, and straight line from knees to shoulders
+Iso ham raise proper form with heels planted on a bench, hips driven up, and a straight line from knees through hips to shoulders

 Common Mistakes (And How to Fix Them)